CDLUC3/uc3-present/monthly_ops/demo.md

 ## Leanings Capacity Analysis

-- Identified uncontrolled client activity that was driving a need for additional resouces
+- Identified uncontrolled client activity that was driving a need for additional resources
   - 18T of assembled downloads per week!

 ----